 Historically, the Crimson Spider-orchid was found in north-eastern and southern central Victoria and southern NSW.
 Specifically, it was scattered across central and eastern parts of the goldfields between Albury and the Loddon River (Coates et al. 2002).

 The Crimson Spider-orchid occurs in the Beechworth and Chiltern areas of Victoria within the Victorian Northern Inland Slopes Bioregion.
-Additional populations are thought to occur in the Central Victorian Uplands Bioregion in the Broadford/Tyaak area (DSE 2003).
+Additional populations are thought to occur in the Central Victorian Uplands Bioregion in the Broadford/Tyaak area (Coates 2003c).
 The species is reported from Stanley and Chiltern, however these populations are taxonomically uncertain.

-Records from the Goldfields Region in the Bendigo and Castlemaine areas are unconfirmed (DSE 2003) and records from western (west of Wangaratta) Victoria are the Elegant Spider-orchid (Caladenia formosa) (Victorian Workshop Participants 2000).
+Records from the Goldfields Region in the Bendigo and Castlemaine areas are unconfirmed (Coates 2003c) and records from western (west of Wangaratta) Victoria are the Elegant Spider-orchid (Caladenia formosa) (Victorian Workshop Participants 2000).

 New South Wales (NSW)